codingMustache/codingMustache/README.md

 ## Joke of the Day

-A man is washing the car with his son.
-The son asks......
-"Dad, can’t you just use a sponge?"
+Q: What did the spaghetti say to the other spaghetti?
+A: Pasta la vista, baby!

 ## Daily Trivia

-What amount of bits commonly equals one byte?
+Lenovo acquired IBM&#039;s personal computer division, including the ThinkPad line of laptops and tablets, in what year?
- 1. 64
+ 1. 1999
- 2. 2
+ 2. 2005
- 3. 8
+ 3. 2002
- 4. 1
+ 4. 2008

 <details>
   <summary>Answer</summary>
-  8
+  2005
 </details>